Do-It-Yourself (DIY) is a phenomenon which is catching people’s attention across various domains in life be it cooking, crafts, hobbies etc.

 - I want an expert to manage the process for me

-If you choose the option a, then you have to do everything from your own like, from researching about the companies to monitoring your portfolio.
+If you choose option 1 then you have to do everything on your own from researching about the companies to monitoring your portfolio.

 2. Choose an investing account:

 One needs to have an investment account to start investing in the stocks.